 - 10 Questions: 2007-2011: Tara Beagan, Christine Horne, Michael Rubenfeld

-- First question is always the same: What The Fuck Is Going On?
+- First question is always the same: What The F*** Is Going On?
 The rest of the questions are artist-specific and most of the content generation done by artists.
-Simple crowd-sourcing format.
+This is an example of a simple crowd-sourcing format.

 - Variations on Theatre